dilope97/Portfolio/README.md

 **Main Character Controller**

 I built the main character controller in the early stages of development.
-Building the base for combat and movement that was later completed by other programmers.
+Building the controller for combat and movements.
 I also had to integrate the flying sword that would follow the player, its movement and attacks.
-In the later stages of development I worked with another programmer designing the attacking feeling that the main character had but couldn't program it myself because I was too busy building and fixing the levels.
+In the later stages of development I worked with another programmer designing the attacking combos for better feeling of the main character controller had but couldn't program it completly myself because I was also busy building, decorating and fixing the levels and enemies.

 ![](Avani.jpg)